-CHEM-101 ♣ AAS ☐ Introduction to Chemistry
+CHEM-101 (LAS Introduction to Chemistry 4 Credits

-Lecture: 3 hours per week, Lab: 3 hours per week Offering: Fall, Spring, and Summer, All Years on a placement test.
+Lecture: 3 hours per week, Lab: 3 hours per week Offering: Fall, Spring, and Summer, All Years

 This course is a survey of the basic concepts of inorganic chemistry that includes quantitative concepts and development of problem solving methods.
 This course is designed for general education majors.
 It can be used by students as preparation for CHEM-111.
 It also satisfies chemistry requirements for allied health majors.